Glad to Join the Conversation

 I first learned of Hypothesis about three years ago, when they shared a stage with SIPX at the Charleston Conference.
 A heavy annotator in the print realm, I’d never wanted to put in the time in a siloed—potentially fleeting—“electronic” world.
 (Technology can break your heart—I was a Google Glass Explorer, so I should know!)
 I remember thinking at that time, however, that this new company Hypothesis was onto something.
 Fast forward three years, and suddenly, as my new colleague Nate Angell recently noted in his initial Hypothesis blog post, “It seems like all paths were pointing me to Hypothesis.”
 I quickly discovered how busy Hypothesis had been in the past few years.
 There was a conversation going on through annotation, a conversation that I had barely been aware of, and I discovered that I wanted in!

 After the most extensive interview process I’ve ever experienced, I was invited to join the team to build something important for scholarly communication, for information literacy, for the world.
-A non-profit dedicated to standards-based collaboration across all content everywhere, Hypothesis is already working with the education and the publisher space.
+A mission-driven organization dedicated to standards-based collaboration across all content everywhere, Hypothesis is already working with the education and the publisher space.
 I’ll be working to create and strengthen partnerships with instructors, publishers, and workflow tools, to explore the ways that collaboration through annotation can improve information literacy and deepen conversations around content.

 Amidst the exhilaration, I couldn’t help but think back to that conversation with the recruiter in 2007.
 (I won’t throw him under the bus, because I know for a fact that he has changed his tune.)
 “There is no such job,” he told me with an air of finality.
 I wish I could say that the perfect response was at the tip of my tongue that day in New York City.
 But, like most perfect responses, they come to you years later, over breakfast or in the shower.
 “There will be,” my time-traveling-self projects itself back to tell him.